fabioc-aloha/Spotify/README-UNIVERSAL-CREATOR.md

-# Universal Spotify Playlist Creator - Alex Method
+# Alex Method DJ Platform - Spotify Integration

-A standardized playlist creation system that uses markdown configuration files to create custom Spotify playlists with sophisticated filtering, categorization, and curation capabilities.
+A standardized DJ playlist creation system that uses markdown configuration files to create custom Spotify playlists with sophisticated filtering, categorization, and curation capabilities using The Alex Method.

 ## 🚀 Quick Start